A Patient’s Guide to Quadriceps Tendonitis of the Knee

 Whenever you have to miss exercising for any reason or when training for a specific event, adjust your training schedule accordingly.
 Avoid the too training errors mentioned earlier.

 Surgery is rarely needed when a wide range of protective measures, relative rest, ice, support, and rehab are used.
 If nonsurgical treatment fails to improve your condition, then surgery may be suggested.
 Surgery is designed to stimulate healing through revascularization (restoring blood supply).
-Weak, damaged tissue is removed and the injured tendon is repaired.
+The weak, damaged tissue is removed and the injured tendon is repaired.
 Tissue remodeling through surgery can restore function.

 What should I expect after treatment?